AndreasLoukakis/rt-ng/overview.md

 ***
 ## Prerequisites
  - Good understanding of Javascript (ES5)
- - Basics of angular 2+
+ - Basics of angular 2+ (any introductory course)
  - Basics of typescript & OOP
- - Have watched angular basics and typescript basics of ultimate angular (or other similar course)

 ## Good to have
  - Some experience with ES6+ (destructuring, arrow functions, let, const ...)
- - Some experience with RxJS Observables
+ - Some experience with RxJS Observables (or similar implementation of the Observable pattern)
- - Some experience with basic git commands
+ - Understanding of basic git commands

 ## Through the courses we will...
  - Quickly go through the basic parts of an Angular application: